 Like the Torah, these books point directly or indirectly to the fact that nonhuman animals have consciousness, intelligence, a sense of fairness and justice and empathy.
 They plan and cooperate.
 They also experience fear and jealousy and act aggressively toward those who threaten them.
 Human beings are firmly in the animal kingdom.
 As Yuval Noah Harari points out, we had a mediocre position in the food chain until a time in human evolution when we didn’t.

 These facts raise obvious questions.
 Is there a moral argument for taking the life of other living beings because they differ from us?
 Do human beings possess unique characteristics that allow them to claim superiority over other animals, providing a rationale for sacrificing them in payment for our own sins?
-Certainly the Torah doesn’t give us the right to commercialize life as we have today, but does it really say it is ok to breed animals by the billions each year only to kill and eat them, our fellow creatures, other beings who share this beautiful planet with us?
+Surely the Torah doesn’t give us the right to commercialize life as we have today, breeding animals by the billions each year only to kill and eat them, destroying the planet as we do it.
+Surely the Torah points to an awareness that these are our fellow creatures, other beings who share our beautiful, living planet with us.

 In any discussion of meat eating, many will quickly point to repeated references throughout the biblical text that put forward the sanctity and supreme value of human life.
 Or will point to the explicit permission to eat other living beings in Gen. 9:3: